sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

    :width: 50%

-**Whole Text Files Node configuration**
+**Whole Text Files node configuration**

-*	Reads list of the Text Files and their contents from a given directory using the ``Read Whole Text Files`` node.
+The Whole Text Files node is configured as below.

 *	Path of a directory containing the Text files needs to be selected in the ``Path``.
 The ``Browse HDFS`` option can be used to browse and select a directory from HDFS.
 *	``OK`` button needs to be clicked to complete the configuration.